lexman29125/5m-data-2.9-distributed-batch/quiz.md

 - A. YARN
 - B. MapReduce
-- C. Hadoop Distributed File System (HDFS)
+- C. Hadoop Distributed File System (HDFS) (ANS)
 - D. Apache Spark

 ### Q2: What is the role of YARN in the Hadoop ecosystem?

 - A. It is a data warehousing and SQL-like query language
-- B. It is a cluster management component that allows multiple data processing engines to handle data
+- B. It is a cluster management component that allows multiple data processing engines to handle data (ANS)
 - C. It is a programming model for large-scale data processing
 - D. It is a tool designed to transfer data between Hadoop and relational databases